apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     connection/session statistics for all connections.

 * *dump* :
     Lists the outstanding sessions and ephemeral nodes.
-This only works on the leader.

 * *envi* :
     Print details about serving environment